nichoje/os212/about.md

 # About

-This is a GitHub Page template on GitHub.
+Hi! my name is Nicholas Jonathan Kinandana.
+You can call me Nicholas or Okin it's ok.
+I'm from South Jakarta.
-Fill free to clone/fork/hijack/whatever it!
+I'm a CS sophomore at Universitas Indonesia.
+Feel free to explore my page!
+Cheers🥂

 <br>
 # More Information